 The all-in-ONE cleaner surgical instrument cleaning detergents, with a water soluble surface lubricant, improves the condition, appearance, and performance of surgical instruments.

 Professionals responsible for the care and maintenance of surgical instruments often overlook the significance of selecting the appropriate lubricant for processing hand-held, non-powered surgical instruments.
 A surgical instrument lubricant is a valuable tool and an important variable in the instrument care process.
 When carefully selected, lubricants can do much more than reduce friction and wear; they can lengthen the useful life of an instrument.
 Lubricants for medical equipment and invasive surgeries have obvious health and safety requirements.
 For example, hygiene and environmental regulations require lubricants to be discreet, non-toxic and effective.
 However, there are other factors affecting lubricant selection that hospitals and medical professionals need to be concerned with.
 The use of an inappropriate lubricant can lead to inadequate sterilization of surgical instruments and can ultimately affect surgical outcomes.

-Formulations for cleaning medical devices that include the lubricant with the enzymes, detergents, and surface conditioners, boost cleaning power and render the highest quality cleaning outcomes.
-This lubricant formulation significantly lowers inventory and handling costs as well as improving the cleaning performance of cleaning.
+Formulations for cleaning medical devices that include a lubricant with the enzymes, detergents, and surface conditioners, boost cleaning power and render the highest quality cleaning outcomes.